jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**July 22, 2015:** (version 1.1.1) `ios-ntp` has contained a resource file (called `ntp.hosts`) which contained a list of time server hosts to be used for querying the time.
+That file has been removed in this release.

+The logic is that, since `ios-ntp` can now be added to a project via CocoaPods, any local changes made to that file will be overwritten the next time the `ios-ntp` pod is updated and, since `ios-ntp` already contains a built-in list of time servers, removing this file from the pod should not impact the behavior of the `ios-ntp` code.

+The `ntp.hosts` file was always meant to over-ride the default host list -- that intent is now better served.
+The `ntp.hosts` file used to contain:

+		#
+		# tasteful worldwide time server name collection
+		#

+		0.pool.ntp.org
+		#1.pool.ntp.org
+		#2.pool.ntp.org
+		#3.pool.ntp.org
+		0.uk.pool.ntp.org
+		#1.uk.pool.ntp.org
+		#2.uk.pool.ntp.org
+		#3.uk.pool.ntp.org
+		0.US.pool.ntp.org
+		#1.US.pool.ntp.org
+		#2.US.pool.ntp.org
+		#3.US.pool.ntp.org
+		asia.pool.ntp.org
+		europe.pool.ntp.org
+		north-america.pool.ntp.org
+		oceania.pool.ntp.org
+		south-america.pool.ntp.org
+		africa.pool.ntp.org
+		#time.apple.com

+.. which is exactly the same as the internal default list (though that has no commented host addresses).

+If you want to use your own list of time servers, you need to create a file containing time host names, one per line, name it `ntp.hosts` and place it in the main bundle of your application (the sample app `ios-ntp-app` does this to use the server at `time.apple.com`).

 **June 10, 2015:** (version 1.1) I recently discovered a re-entrancy bug when John Grismore brought my attention to inaccuracies in reported network time offsets.
 When